Skip to Content

 the tenant of wildfell hall

-Helen is a single mother, a presumed widow, who has taken up residence in the cold and half-derelict gothic manor, the titular Wildfell Hall.
+Helen is a single mother, a presumed widow, who has taken up residence in the cold and derelict gothic manor: the titular Wildfell Hall.
 As our narrator-protagonist, Gilbert Markham, gets to know her, he gradually falls in love.

 The Tenant of Wildfell Hall is far less gothic and bleak than Emily Brontë’s Wuthering Heights, and instead toes a line between the signature Brontë gothic vibes and the wit-soaked romance of Jane Austen.